 Future of Boundary Value Analysis in AI-Driven Testing

-- AI-Generated Boundary Test Cases: Tools like Test.AI or Mabl can analyse code paths and automatically generate boundary value inputs based on constraints extracted from code, APIs, or data models.
+As testing evolves in the era of AI and machine learning, Boundary Value Analysis is itself becoming smarter:- AI-Generated Boundary Test Cases: Tools like Test.AI or Mabl can analyse code paths and automatically generate boundary value inputs based on constraints extracted from code, APIs, or data models.

 - Predictive Boundary Detection: Machine learning can detect where boundary conditions are likely to fail and prioritize test cases, accordingly, optimizing test coverage.